About Us

 Mariah Flynn, Coalition Director

 Mariah has been with BPHC since 2008 and as the leader has the 20,000 foot view of our work.
 She keeps up with significant developments, trends, and best practices in the field of substance misuse prevention and healthy community design and uses that to facilitate coalition development, capacity building, and sustainability for BPHC and the community.
 She works to engage new members and partner organizations and build strong relationships to support community-level prevention.
 Mariah holds a degree from the University of Vermont and came to BPHC after years of working in the substance use treatment field.
-She completed three fellowship programs with the New England Prevention Technology Transfer Center and holds a Vermont Prevention Specialist Certification.
+She completed three fellowship programs with the New England Prevention Technology Transfer Center to develop new resources for the substance use field and holds a Vermont Prevention Specialist Certification.
 Mariah is a proud founding member of the county alliance the Chittenden Prevention Network and the state alliance Prevention Works!
 VT, where she serves on the Steering Committee.
 In addition to spending as much time with her two teenagers as they will let her, she also enjoys being involved in local community issues and statewide efforts that help make healthy choices easy choices for everyone.

 Connect with Mariah about substance use or prevention related training or TA for your staff or group or if you want to collaborate on local or state level substance misuse prevention projects.